Need to Obtain a Tree Removal Permit?

 Before applying for a permit to remove a tree, your first step is to contact your local council or go to their website.

 There you’ll find information on the types and sizes of trees that require removal permits in your area, and how to go about applying for a permit.

 You then need to check the measurements of your tree against the listed measurements.
 Remember, removal of your tree may not require a permit.

 Taylors can help you deal with the red tape.
 When you take advantage of our free, no-obligation quote, you’ll also receive advice on whether your tree may require a permit to remove, and how to go about applying for it.

 If removing the tree does require a permit, you may need to provide an arborist report.
-Taylors can help here too - a report by one of our fully qualified arborists greatly improves your chances of obtaining a permit.
+Taylors can help here too – a report by one of our fully qualified arborists may improves your chances of obtaining a permit.

 Alternatively, some councils carry out tree inspections themselves.
 If so, you will need to contact them to book an inspection.

 Your next step is to apply for a removal permit through your council.
 They may ask you to provide more information, eg a site plan or drawing.